softremake/jest-samples/README.md

             return { result: ex }
         },
     )
-        .add(1, 'test 1') // we isolate by using 1 as a first parameter, in this case we don't use snapshots, but we log the output
+    /* we isolate by using 1 as a first parameter, in this case we don't use snapshots, but we log the output to the console, along with line numbers of a sample */ .add(1, 'test 1')
         .add(0, 'test 2')
         .checkAll((out) => expect(out).toMatchSnapshot())
 })